Can't Buy Me Like: Synopsis

-Can't Buy Me Like is a narrative that proposes that the Relationship Era is a new direction for marketing and advertising.
-A purpose is required for companies to succeed in the Relationship Era.
+Can't Buy Me Like: How Authentic Customer Connections Drive Superior Results" is a 2013 book by Bob Garfield and Doug Levy that argues for a shift in marketing and advertising towards what the authors call the "Relationship Era."
+In this era, companies are encouraged to focus on building authentic, purpose-driven relationships with their customers, rather than relying solely on traditional advertising methods.

-The book is divided into an introduction, 11 chapters, and an Authors' Afterword and Acknowledgements section.
-It is written in narrative format and includes case histories from large and small businesses and public and proprietary data.
-It also has graphics, charts, and step—by—step instructions for succeeding in the Relationship Era.
-The book emphasizes the importance of purpose in the branding statements of companies.
+The book is organized into an introduction, 11 chapters, and an afterword, and is presented in a narrative format.
+It includes case studies from both large and small businesses, supported by public and proprietary data.
+Additionally, the book provides practical tools such as graphics, charts, and step-by-step guidelines aimed at helping businesses succeed in the Relationship Era.
+Central to the book’s thesis is the idea that companies must have a clear and genuine purpose in their branding to thrive in this new marketing paradigm.

-As indicated in the book's introduction, "At the most basic level, Can't Buy Me Like is a book about a simple truth: if you are still selling goods and services by blanketing the world with advertising, trying to persuade or entertain or flatter consumers into submission, you are doing things all wrong.
+In the introduction, the authors state: "At the most basic level, Can't Buy Me Like is a book about a simple truth: if you are still selling goods and services by blanketing the world with advertising, trying to persuade or entertain or flatter consumers into submission, you are doing things all wrong.
 Because the world has changed.
 A lot."

 Release and reception

 Can't Buy Me Like was well received in the business and marketing fields.
-It was profiled in The Street, CBC TV, Hispanic Marketing, and Forbes.
+It was profiled in The Street, CBC TV, HispanicMPR Podcast, and Forbes.

 Jack Covert of 800CEORead praised Can't Buy Me Like for its refreshing and clear roadmap to success in the Relationship Era.

 "The book is full of stories about companies that soared in the Consumer Era and are struggling in the Relationship Era and of companies now thriving in the Relationship Era.
 In many cases, these examples are of such ubiquitous brands that we can't help but see the immediate wisdom in the appraisal of the situation.
 Garfield and Levy bring their decades of experience in advertising and brand analysis to (literally) lay out a map that companies can use to move toward more sustainable and profitable relationships with their customers."

 Can't Buy Me Like and its authors, Garfield and Levy, have also been featured on radio shows such as KERA and NPR, the American Marketing Association podcast, and articles in PBS, MediaPost, Slate.com, Destination CRM, and The Motley Fool, among others.